Octavius-Dante/Tetra-Proxima/CAPM-DAY-7/Readme.md

 </br>
 </br>

-Error log and success log are shared for your reference in case of any error - there will be manys errors listed
+Error log and success log are shared for your reference in case of any error - there will be many errors listed
-</br> - you can check the file and search for error and understand why error occured - mostly errros will be descriptive and understandable
+</br> - you can check the file and search for error and understand why error occurred - mostly errors will be descriptive and understandable

 </br>
 </br>

 ## delete all csv files in the project and add the files shared here and deploy
-## these are HANA specifc files which will work properly when deploying
+## these are HANA specific files which will work properly when deploying

 </br>
 </br>